patchlevel/event-sourcing/docs/repository.md

 $repository = $repositoryManager->get(Profile::class);
 ```
 :::note
-You can find out more about message decorator [here](message-decorator.md).
+You can find out more about the [message decorator](message-decorator.md).
 :::

 :::tip